 he challenge with starting a daily walk around can be the temptation to jump into action and want to chew out the closest team member when you see something going wrong, or not going at all.
 With the exception of safety issues, do not interfere with the daily operations.
 You can ask questions but this is not the forum to get angry or being self righteous about how things “should” be done.

 Determine the best forum to provide feedback to your direct reports.
-It may be the daily leadership meeting or weekly production meeting. give you team the heads up that you are starting daily walk arounds and where your focus will be.
+It may be the daily leadership meeting or weekly production meeting.
+Give you team the heads up that you are starting daily walks and where your focus will be.
 Then you can ask questions and offer feedback in a controlled forum that allows your team to respond with facts.

 Active leadership is important to continuous improvement and a daily walk around to determine the health of your business can be very beneficial.
 We considered the three key points for checking in on the health of your business with business equivalents of the heart rate, the blood pressure and the temperature of our factories.